-The consolidated financial statements comprise the financial statements as at 31 December 2018 of the ICC and its following subsidiaries (together the "Group" or "ICC Group"):
+The consolidated financial statements comprise the financial statements as at 31 December 2019 of the ICC and its following subsidiaries (together the "Group" or "ICC Group"):

-Name of the subsidiary Country of incorporation Percentage Shareholding Principal activities 2018 2017 ICC Business Corporation FZ-LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
+Name of the subsidiary Country of incorporation entage nolding Principal activities 2019 2018 ICC Business Corporation FZ LLC (IBC) United Arab Emirates 100% 100% To manage the commercial rights relating to cricket events of ICC from 1 July 2015.
 ICC Development (International) Limited (IDI) British Virgin Islands 100% 100% To manage the commercial rights relating to cricket events of ICC up until 30 June 2015.
 ICC Americas United States of America No shares issued.
-ICC is the sole member. - To administer, develop, co-ordinate and promote the sport of cricket throughout the Americas region.
+ICC is the sole member.
+No shares ssued.
+ICC is the sole member.
+To administer, develop, co-ordinate and promote the sport of cricket throughout the Americas region.
 International Cricket Council FZ-LLC United Arab Emirates 100% 100% To provide administrative services to ICC group companies.
 From 1 January 2018, this includes managing the ICC Development Program.